-For both these reasons, we have obtained a large volume of imaging at optical and near-IR wavelengths of all of our targets.
-Given the wide range in redshifts and luminosities of the galaxies targeted by our survey and its all-sky nature (requiring different observational facilities to cover the northern and southern regions, and observing runs scattered throughout the year) this follow-up is necessarily heterogeneous and usually tailored to each individual target.
-Typically, we try to obtain at least one deep $(R{\rm lim} \sim 26)$ ground-based optical (rest-frame UV at z > 1) measurement and then obtain additional filters to the extent possible given the brightness of the target and the resources available; we also employ archival observations from a variety of previous surveys and from the Gemini and VLT archives.
+For both these reasons, we have obtained a large volume of imaging at optical and NIR wavelengths of all of our targets.
+Given the wide range in redshifts and luminosities of the galaxies targeted by our survey and its all-sky nature (requiring different observational facilities to cover the northern and southern regions, and observing runs scattered throughout the year), this follow-up is necessarily heterogeneous and usually tailored to each individual target.
+Typically, we try to obtain at least one deep ( $R{\rm lim} \sim 26$ ) ground-based optical (rest-frame UV at z > 1) measurement and then obtain additional filters to the extent possible given the brightness of the target and the resources available; we also employ archival observations from a variety of previous surveys and from the Gemini and VLT archives.

-Most observations were conducted using the Low Resolution Imaging Spectrometer (LRIS; Oke et al. 1995) on Keck I, with substantial imaging also coming from the Gemini Multi-Object Spectographs (GMOS; Hook et al. 2004) at Gemini-North and Gemini-South, the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy (OSIRIS) at the Gran Telescopio Canarias, the Inamori Magellan Areal Camera and Spectrograph (IMACS; Dressler et al. 2011) at Magellan, the Focal Reducer and Low Dispersion Spectrograph 2 (FORS-2) at the Very Large Telescope, the Wide Field Camera 3 (WFC3) aboard HST, and from the Gamma-Ray Burst Optical/Near-Infrared Detector (GROND; Greiner et al. 2008) at the MPG 2.2m in La Silla.
+Most observations were conducted using the Low Resolution Imaging Spectrometer (LRIS; Oke et al. 1995) on Keck I, with substantial imaging also coming from the Gemini Multi-Object Spectographs (GMOS; Hook et al. 2004) at Gemini-North and Gemini-South, the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy (OSIRIS) at